GET TAX RELIEF NOW!

 Step 2: Determine Which Tax Years Are Involved

-Confirm whether the business audits or individual audits and collection action involve the same tax year or different years, as each represents a separate taxable event under Internal Revenue
+Check if the business audits or individual audits and collection actions are for the same tax year or different years, since each year is treated as a separate taxable event under Internal Revenue Code rules that influence how the time limits for assessing and collecting tax debts are calculated.

-In different years, the processes typically move independently regarding installment agreements and penalty abatement.
+In different years, the processes for installment agreements and penalty abatement usually work independently.
 If the same year involves an unassessed examination and assessed collection amounts, understand that examination results will affect what you ultimately owe once the audit concludes.
 Additional tax liability is assessed, which may impact installment agreements, offer-in-compromise negotiations, Collection Due Process rights, or tax lien filing.

 Step 3: Respond to All Examination Requests by the Deadline

 Delays signal non-cooperation to Collection, which may accelerate enforcement actions, including tax liens, within the statute of limitations.
-Meeting examination deadlines is your direct priority even while collection notices are arriving, as missing the audit deadline can result in a default assessment that eliminates your statute of limitations protections and reduces leverage for penalty abatement, installment agreements, or offer in compromise.
+Meeting examination deadlines is your direct priority, even while collection notices are arriving, as missing the audit deadline can result in a default assessment that eliminates your statute of limitations protections and reduces leverage for penalty abatement, installment agreements, or offers in compromise.

 Step 4: Keep Examination and Collection Communications Separate